 Commemorative Area preserves post's past

 The 900 block of the installation and the 11-acre area surrounding it are at the hub of the fort's history-preservation efforts.
-For the convenience of visitors, the Commemorative Area includes a picnic pavilion and restroom facilities.
+The area features the History Center, World War II-era buildings, Equipment Park, and Veterans Memorial Plaza.

 The Commemorative Area consists of five World War II-era buildings set aside to help tell Fort McCoy's unique story.
 These facilities are representative of the types found in the cantonment area when it was constructed in 1942.